ng-learn-org/ng-learn-org.github.io/_posts/2014-12-19-Polymer_Templates-Bindings.md

 categories: [polymer]
 ---

-Polymer’s TemplateBinding library extends the capabilities of the HTML Template Element by enabling it to create, manage, and remove instances of content bound to data defined in JavaScript.
+"Polymer’s TemplateBinding library extends the capabilities of the HTML Template Element by enabling it to create, manage, and remove instances of content bound to data defined in JavaScript.
-Although internal in Polymer, it is also useful standalone.
+Although internal in Polymer, it is also useful standalone."

 In our previous article we presented a new challenge [Will Polymer kill Angular 2.0?][8].
 We also said that in order to choose one over any other, we needed to know its strength and weakness and finally we came up with a list of small challenges to cover.